Training Outcomes Within Your Budget!

 b) Correlational research

-Correlational research explores the relationship between variables without manipulating them.
-Researchers collect data on multiple variables and analyse the degree and direction of their association.
-Correlational studies are valuable for identifying patterns and determining the strength of relationships between variables.
-They allow researchers to examine how variables naturally co-occur or influence each other.
-However, it is important to note that correlation does not imply causation and further research is often needed to establish the underlying mechanisms.
+Correlational research examines the relationship between variables without manipulating them.
+It helps identify patterns and determine the strength of relationships.
+However, it's essential to note that correlation does not imply causation, and further research is often needed to establish underlying mechanisms.

 c) Observational research